 And that’s just one client for just 15 minutes a week.

-So again, while how you manage your clients is up to you, please be aware that time is money… your money.
+Of course, how you manage your clients is up to you, but please be aware that time is money… your money.

 Summary